JimiUrsin/Keiro/documentation/weekly reports/week 1 report.md

 Created the project and its specification

 ### How has the project progressed?
-This weeks requirements were fulfilled on time.
+This week's requirements were fulfilled on time.

 ### What did you learn this week?
 How to set up Maven through Netbeans.